 Another product that is suitable for Oktoberfest and can sit close to your coffee maker is the Nuvantee Stainless Steel Beer Mug.
 This beer mug is highly durable, comes in a stainless steel frame that the manufacturers claim is unbreakable.

 The mug combines a durable build and a broad base ensuring the product can rest on any surface without fear of falling or your drink seeping out.
 At 16.9 oz., the product can hold up to a pint of beer without stress.
 Its double-walled air-insulated design effectively keeps your cold drinks and hot drinks within the desired temperature.
 One popular hack with current customers is to place this giant of a mug in the freezer.
 Once you’re ready for your favorite drink, pour it into this frosty mug and enjoy the crisp taste in your mouth.
+And for cocktail lovers, we have prepared our selection of the best martini glasses.
+Check them out.

 Stainless steel frame